 To simplify this tutorial, we downloaded life expectancy at birth from 1960 to 2018 by nation, in CSV format, from the World Bank, one of the open data repositories we listed in Chapter 4: Find and Question Your Data.
 In our spreadsheet, we cleaned up the data, such as removing nations with 5 or fewer years of data reported over a half-century, as described in the Notes tab in the Google Sheet.
 Using the VLookup spreadsheet method from Chapter 3, we merged in columns of two-letter nation codes and continents from Datawrapper.
 We also created two new columns: one named Life Expectancy 1960 (intentionally blank for the sparkline to come) and Difference (which calculates the difference between the earliest and the most recent year of data available, in most cases from 1960 to 2018).
 See the Notes tab in the Google Sheet for more details.

-Go to Datawrapper and select New Table.
+Go to Datawrapper, click on Start Creating, and select New Table in the top navigation.
 You are not required to sign in, but if you wish to save your work, we recommend that you create a free account.

-In the Upload Data screen, select that you wish to import your data from a Google Spreadsheet.
-Paste in the web address of our cleaned-up Google Sheet and click Proceed.
+In the first Upload Data tab, select Import Google Spreadsheet, paste in the web address of our cleaned-up Google Sheet, and click Proceed.
 Your Google Sheet must be shared so that others can view it.

-Inspect the data in the Check and Describe screen.
+Inspect the data in the Check and Describe tab.
 Make sure that the First row as label box is checked, then click Proceed.

 In the Visualize screen, under Customize Table, check two additional boxes: Make Searchable (so that users can search for nations by keyword) and Stripe Table (to make lines more readable).